L: Change the World: Critical reception

 Rodney Perkins from Twitch criticized the film, saying that "it was somewhat difficult to see the appeal of L: Change the World to anyone beyond young people, and hardcore fans of the original films and the manga upon which it is based.".
 He also added that L's "idiosyncrasies seem more distracting than anything else", although he concedes that "they are completely true to the character".
 The reviewer ended by questioning "whether this enthusiasm [of the viewers] arises from the film itself, as opposed to its relationship to the broader Death Note phenomenon.".

-The reviewer for Love HK Films, Kozo, describes L: Change the World as a "fan service for fans", and added that the film "is neither groundbreaking nor noteworthy".
+The reviewer for Love HK Films, Kozo, described L: Change the World as a "fan service for fans", and added that the film "is neither groundbreaking nor noteworthy".
 He said that although "rabid fans of the blockbuster manga adaptations will probably find this to be a suitable reward for their unabated fandom", the "uninitiated may need to take a crash course in Death Note lore".
 However, he did praise the film's development of L's character.